-In 2013, Emma was a competition judge for Unicef UK’s Giant Sleepover event.
-The Giant Sleepover is a great opportunity for children in the UK to learn and raise awareness about Unicef’s work around the world.
-Emma surprised a group of Brownies from Scotland when she turned up at their Giant Sleepover at Top Trump Towers in London.
+Over the years Emma has supported a number of campaigns including a Mother’s Day campaign aimed at ending child malnutrition and UNICEF UK’s Giant Sleepover event in 2013 when she surprised a group of Brownies from Scotland by turning up at their Giant Sleepover at Top Trump Towers in London.
 She spent the evening playing games, reading the girls a bed time story and singing along to One Direction!

-In 2014, Emma visited Madagascar to see first-hand the impact the Pampers Unicef partnership is having on the lives of mums and babies.
+In 2014, Emma visited Madagascar to see first-hand the impact the Pampers UNICEF UK partnership is having on the lives of mums and babies.
 Madagascar is just one of the 15 countries where together we have achieved this and the lives of mums and babies are being transformed.

 Emma began supporting UNICEF UK in early 2013 and became a member of the UNICEF UK Ambassador family in 2014.